petrpcr/bearWebApi/readme.md

 bearWebApi typesript library for nodejs !
 ====================

-UNDER CONSTRUCTED!!!
-DON'T JUST USE !!
+UNDER CONSTRUCTION!!!
+NOT READY FOR USING !!
 ------------------------------------------------
+It should be ready in two months (March 2016).

-This is a simple library be inspired .NET WebApi.
+This is a simple library inspired  by .NET WebApi.

+I created this library because the ones like Express, Koa, Moi are complicated and don't support OOP philosophy.

-Inspired point:
+Inspired by:
 * [Rest API](http://www.restapittuorial.com)

 You need: